 What is the energy of gold and what is its relationship to creativity and innovation?
 The reason gold is revered cross culturally is that it seems to build a bridge between this world and some other.
-Look at the the qualities represented by gold.
+Look at the qualities represented by gold.
 To begin, gold accommodates.
-More than any other metal, its malleability allows it take the shape of dense bars, treasured statues, or thin translucent sheets.
-Its ductility enables it to be drawn into long, thread like pieces that can be woven into other materials.
+More than any other metal, its malleability allows it to take the shape of dense bars, treasured statues, or thin translucent sheets.
+Its ductility enables it to be drawn into long, threadlike pieces that can be woven into other materials.
 Gold also allows things to flow.
 Second only to silver, it is highly conductive to both heat and electricity.
 But unlike silver, it resists corrosion to air and moisture making it and enduring substance as well.
 Finally, gold is luminous.
-It has a particular shine and aura about it that have made it the delight of Egyptian pharohs and newlyweds alike.
+It has a particular shine and aura about it that have made it the delight of Egyptian pharaohs and newlyweds alike.
 It is a creative chameleon, a shape-shifting substance that is both useful and gorgeous.

-And from this astounding place, I make the aspiration that all of you whom I know and all of you whom I’m yet to know embrace your own innate creative capacities and bring you creative gifts into the world.
+And from this astounding place, I make the aspiration that all of you whom I know and all of you whom I’m yet to know embrace your own innate creative capacities and bring your creative gifts into the world.
 Om ah hum!